Operation Highland: Background

-In February 1965 the Vietnamese had launched an attack aimed at a portion of road spanning between Mang Yang pass and An Khe.
-This assault was ultimately driven back, but heavy Vietnamese presence along route 19 between Pleiku and Qui Nhon remained.
+In February 1965, the Vietnamese launched an attack aimed at a portion of the road spanning between Mang Yang Pass and An Khe.
+This assault was ultimately driven back, but a heavy Vietnamese presence along route 19 between Pleiku and Qui Nhon remained.
 This presence was enough to interdict supplies and caused shortages of food and ammunition.
 In June the Vietnamese blew out multiple bridges along route 19 making the western towns of Pleiku, Kontum and Ban Me Thuot accessible only by air.
 Facing shortages it was decided that route 19 had to be reopened and a base established at the old French airstrip of An Khe.
-Originally General Westmorland wanted to establish this base in the Highlands outside of Pleiku, but An Khe was ultimately decided upon as it was closer to Qui Nhon and therefore not as far removed from its supply lines.
+Originally General Westmoreland wanted to establish this base in the Highlands outside of Pleiku, but An Khe was ultimately decided upon as it was closer to Qui Nhon and therefore not as far removed from its supply lines.

 Phase I & II

 Phase one took place between August 22 to 25.
 The 2d of the 327th infantry was air assaulted into An Khe and established a perimeter around its airstrip.
 Meanwhile, the rest of the Brigade landed in Qui Nhon and moved west along route 19.
 Phase two began on the 26th as 1d of the 327th infantry along with 2d of the 502 infantry cleared route 19 west of Qui Nhon through to An Khe with the help of air and artillery support and linked up with 2d of the 327th still guarding the An Khe airstrip.